 Working through exercises, students will learn drawing techniques such as: line, shape, form, expressive lines, blind contour, tonal value and how to use visual tools to determine proportion and perspective.
 Students will leave the workshop with new ways of seeing and thinking about drawing.

-Instruction will include demonstrations and examples of all techniques and exercise, as well as positive feedback.
+Instruction in pencil and pen will include demonstrations and examples of all techniques and exercise, as well as positive feedback.

 Details & Registration